playswap-org/play-docs/open-beta/open-beta-live-now.md

 2) The website is showing a simple design that is not final.
 Changes will be made before the mainnet launch.
 Once again, if you have something to share, come chat with us on Discord.

-3) The open beta will take place on Cronos testnet.
+3) The open beta 2.0 will take place on BNB chain testnet.

 **Platforms supported:**